Fred MatserFounder & chairman

 “I am very pleased that I can find my social involvement in Fred Foundation’s activities.
 It’s great to work full time to help people gain their strength by contributing to the journey of finding harmony in themselves, each other and their surroundings.”LinkedIn

-Anna GroenewegenProject team member
+Anna GroenewegenProject officer

 Anna has a deep passion for food.
 Ten years ago she was one of the firsts to start a 100% organic lunch cafe.
 During this time she joined the Slow Food Youth Network Academy.
 The more she immersed herself in the food system the more she became intrigued by the complexity and the seriousness of our state of health.
 So after the SFYN Academy she decided to leave for Toronto to study Holistic Nutrition.

 Being a realistic idealist she is very excited to work for Fred Foundation (since December 1, 2018).
 Together we can work to make a happier, healthier and more sustainable world.